 The proposed development site does not intersect any protected areas.
 However, the AOI intersects with seven statutorily protected areas.
 The most significant of which being the Upper Wilge Protected Environment championed by BirdLifeSA.
-The majority of the Groothoek WEF falls within an area identified by the National Protected Areas Expansion Strategy.
-These are not statutorily protected areas but rather areas earmarked for potential expansion of the protected areas network.
+It is important to note that, based on communications with Birdlife SA, a request has recently been submitted to declare additional properties as part of the Sneeuberg Protected Environment in the area between the existing PE and the proposed Verkykerskop WEF Cluster.